Secret (chocolate bar)

-Secret was a chocolate bar that was manufactured by Rowntree Mackintosh during the 1980s and the 1990s that was popular in the UK.
-It consisted of a bird's nest-styled chocolate coating with a creamy mousse centre similar to the filling of a Walnut Whip.
-It was packaged in a gold-coloured wrapper with the product's name printed on it in purple and white.
+Secret was a chocolate bar manufactured by Rowntree Mackintosh which was popular in the United Kingdom in the 1990s.
+It was invented during the 1980s.
+The chocolate coating was styled like a bird's nest, while the centre was a creamy mousse filling similar to that of a Walnut Whip.
+Packaged in a gold-coloured wrapper, the word "Secret" was printed on the front in purple letters.